robotmiro1/research_track_1/README.md

 - Deadline: 09/01/2023
 - In case you are participating in the 2° exam session, the deadline is postponed to 26/01/2023

-## Description of the Software Architecture
+## Description of the Solution Nodes

 ## Installation and Running Procedure